Electrical Stimulation for Spinal Cord Injury: How to Activate Movement Below Your Level of Injury

 Types of Electrical Stimulation for Spinal Cord Injury Recovery

-Several applications of electrical stimulation may be utilized to promote recovery after spinal cord injury.
+You can use several types of electrical stimulation to promote recovery after a spinal cord injury.
 Some may help relieve secondary complications like pain while others focus on promoting movement.

 Below, we’ll discuss 5 different electrical stimulation techniques that may be able to help facilitate better recovery outcomes after spinal cord injury.